Skip to Content

 While it’s certainly possible to walk from South Beach to Mid-Beach (we actually did), it's a very long 40-minute walk that we probably wouldn’t do again.

 You have several options for getting around the city.
-You can either rent a car from the Miami airport, get Uber/Lyft, or rent out bikes/scooters.
+You can either rent a car, get Uber/Lyft, or rent out bikes/scooters.
 If you’re on the Miami beachside, there aren’t any scooters available, but you can rent out a bike.
 We had the time of our lives riding the bikes late at midnight since they were the only affordable option to get around.
 Uber and Lyft prices skyrocket as it gets later into the night.

-Uber and Lyft are pretty cost-efficient during the way, but the prices at night quickly skyrocket.
-Still, if you’re a couple or on your own, it’s still cheaper going this route than renting a car that might cost you anywhere between $70-$100 per day.
+Uber and Lyft are pretty cost-efficient during the day, but the prices at night quickly go up.
+If you’re a couple or on your own, it’s still cheaper going this route than renting a car that might cost you anywhere between $70-$100 per day.
+But if you really want to get to know Miami, renting a car is the best way.
+Looking back on our vacation, we will definitely rent a car next time we visit to be able to explore farther out.

-If you’re traveling with a group of friends, consider splitting the costs per day to rent a car if you plan on doing a lot of night travels.
-This will also make it easier to take long trips to other parts of the city.
-As mentioned above, the distance from the Everglades from an area like Miami Beach is almost 50 minutes.
+If you’re traveling with a group of friends, consider splitting the costs per day to rent a car if you plan on doing a lot of night travel.
+This will also make it easier to take long trips to other parts of the city like the Everglades.
+As mentioned above, the distance from the Everglades to an area like Miami Beach is almost 50 minutes.

 Although be warned, if you think the traffic back at home is terrible, chances are it’s a lot worse here.